 your ability and weigh your strengths and weaknesses against other

 applicants.
 The person with acceptable qualifications and the ability to

 impress the interview panel gets the job.

-Even under the best of conditions, interviews are often intimidating,
+Even under the best of conditions, federal job interviews are often intimidating,

 and going to an interview without knowing the “rules” can be downright